Covered Fruit Basket Fruit Basket

-This is a Fruit Basket and Cover.
+This is a fruit basket.
 It was manufactured by Belleek.
 We acquired it in 2011.
 Its medium is iridized, glazed hand-rolled, cut, and assembled porcelain.
 It is a part of the Product Design and Decorative Arts department.

 The Belleek Pottery Works was established in 1857 in Northern Ireland by John Caldwell Bloomfield, who owned the Castle Caldwell estate (which included the village of Belleek), and two partners: Robert Williams Armstrong, an architect from London with an interest in ceramics, and David McBirney, a wealthy merchant from Dublin.
 Bloomfield was an amateur mineralogist who ordered a geological survey of his land.
 When he discovered the raw materials for ceramics—feldspar, kaolin, flint, clay, and shale—he decided to found the pottery works for the purpose of helping tenants of the estate who were victims of the potato famine.